 It is also considered as the political capital of India.
 All the Government and political bodies such as Rashtrapati Bhavan, Parliament, Red fort, North and South Block, etc, are being functioning in the city.
 Delhi is the home for many good politically conscious politicians and citizens.
 There are lots of political parties in the city.

 The major ones like Barathiya Janatha Party (BJP), Indian National Congress (INC) and Aam Admi Party (AAP), determine their ruling power through the elections conducted by Election Commission of India.
-For more info, see list of political parties in Delhi.
 Political meetings and celebrations are conducted at these places with the party leaders and ministers gathering from all over the country.

 The people and their multicultural events